Christine Belford

-Christine Belford (born Christine Riley, c.
-1949) is an American former television and film actress.
+Christine Belford (born Christine Riley; 1948 or 1949) is an American former television and film actress.
 She has sometimes been credited as Christina Belford.

 Early life

-Christine Riley was born in Amityville, Long Island, New York to Joseph J. Riley and Mary Belford Riley (née Wilson; later Malone), who later divorced.
+Christine Riley was born in in Amityville, Long Island, New York to Joseph J. Riley and Mary Belford Riley (née Wilson; later Malone), who later divorced.
 She has a brother, Terry, and a sister, Shawn.
 The family once lived at 112 Ocean Avenue, the location that later became famous as the setting of The Amityville Horror, for about five years from age 11 until age 16.
 As a young child and teenager on Long Island, she was active in equestrian trials and won many horsemanship awards.
 "She was enrolled at the best schools and joined the best swimming and yachting clubs on Long Island."
 After graduating from high school in 1966, she attended Hofstra University, initially interested in pursuing a career in psychiatry.
 However, the classwork she did with Joseph Leon, the head of the drama department, inspired her to become an actress.

 In 1970, after college she moved to New York City and did some modeling work but no acting.
 Additionally, she said, "In order to keep a roof over my head and to eat, I took any job I could get.
 I was a waitress, a bar maid, and I also drove an ice truck."
 For both personal and professional reasons, she moved to Los Angeles near the end of 1970.
 There, at the suggestion of a friend, actress Carrie Snodgress, she auditioned at Universal Pictures, performing a scene from the film The Country Girl for the head of talent, Monique James.
 Belford then received a seven-year acting contract from Universal Pictures.